Ephesians 1:1

 which is His body, the fulness of the One filling, the all in all.

-Paraphrase: …and His gathered people are His body.
-This body is filled, ruled, and empowered by Christ who is its Head.
-Christ fills them with His glory, His holiness, and His Spirit.
+Paraphrase: Christ is the Head and His people are His body.
+They are filled, ruled, and empowered by Christ who fills them with His glory, His holiness, and His Spirit.
 (John 1:14-16; Ephesians 3:19) Yes, He does this for everyone of His people; each individual member receives from Christ all that they need for life and ministry.
 (1 Corinthians 12:27)

 Comments: